 synchronous communication where the client requests then waits

 In general, the slowness of ksql is that each operation involves a synchronous read and write between server and client.
 In sqlbox, there are asynchronous versions of most functions to significantly reduce contention.
 Moreover, the wire format is optimised for one unfragmented read (or write) in the general case.

-The canonical documentation for sqlbox is its manpages.
+The canonical documentation for using sqlbox is its manpages.
 Below is a list of all bundled manuals.
-These apply to the current version of this software, which is 0.1.9.
+These apply to the current version of this software, which is 0.1.12.